Tiitmouse/OOPNET_Project/README.md

-# Object-oriented programming - practical in the NET environment
+# Object-oriented programming - practical in .NET environment
 ## Project assignment World Cup

 - three projects in charge of displaying statistics from the World Football Championships